-- Focus on staff specialisms in relation to equality, for example, a focus on homophobic bullying to address a planned approach towards inclusion. - Ensure all staff are aware of, and comply with, current equalities legislation and government recommendations. - Ensure all staff are aware of their responsibilities and how they can support students with protected characteristics. - Provide support for teachers to effectively manage any discrimination towards students with protected characteristics. - Provide up-to-date information on the terms, concepts and current understandings relating to each of the protected characteristics. - Develop appropriate strategies for communication between parents, educators and students about any issues related to a protected characteristic. - Ensure that the school is aware of, and participates in, relevant awareness days, such as Black History Month, World Disability Day, Transgender Day of Remembrance, Pride, and International Women's Day.
+- Focus on staff specialisms in relation to equality, for example, a focus on homophobic bullying to address a planned approach towards inclusion. - Ensure all staff are aware of, and comply with, current equalities legislation and government recommendations. - Ensure all staff are aware of their responsibilities and how they can support pupils with protected characteristics. - Provide support for teachers to effectively manage any discrimination towards pupils with protected characteristics. - Provide up-to-date information on the terms, concepts and current understandings relating to each of the protected characteristics. - Develop appropriate strategies for communication between parents, educators and pupils about any issues related to a protected characteristic. - Ensure that the school is aware of, and participates in, relevant awareness days, such as Black History Month, World Disability Day, Pride, and International Women's Day. - Improve the participation and engagement of different groups of parents and communities - Improve the knowledge, skills and attitudes to enable students to appreciate and value difference and diversity, e.g. increasing understanding between pupils from different faith communities - Improve the attendance of pupils from various groups particularly pupil premium students - Increase the participation of protected characteristic groups in school activities - Provide appropriate and early pastoral interventions for students to promote positive behaviour and inclusion, especially for those groups over-represented in behaviour data (including